remix-run/remix/docs/discussion/09-concurrency.md

        |-------✓-----✅
                              👆
                   initial request reaches the server
+                  after the interrupting submission
+                  has completed revalidation
 ```

 The user is now looking at different data than what is on the server.
 Note that this problem is both extremely rare and exists with default browser behavior, too.
 The chance of the initial request reaching the server later than both the submission and revalidation of the second is unexpected on any network and server infrastructure.
-If this is a concern in your app because of inconsistent infrastructure, you can send time stamps with your form submissions and write server logic to ignore stale submissions.
+If this is a concern in with your infrastructure, you can send time stamps with your form submissions and write server logic to ignore stale submissions.

-## Conclusion

-Remix offers developers an intuitive, automated approach to managing network requests.
-By mirroring browser behaviors and enhancing them where needed, it simplifies the complexities of concurrency, revalidation, and potential race conditions.
-Whether you're building a simple webpage or a sophisticated web application, Remix ensures that your user interactions are smooth, reliable, and always up-to-date.

 ## Example